mlempp/Project_PeopleAnalytics/README.md

 DistanceFromHome            : How far the emplyee has to travel per day.

-Education                   : The highest degree the emplyee reached.
+Education                   : The highest degree the employee reached.
 (1 'Below College', 2 'College', 3 'Bachelor', 4 'Master', 5
 'Doctor')

 EducationField              : In which field the employee graduated.